mkfs.xfs(inc) - phpMan

 ing_options are:

-The block size is specified either as a value in
+The directory block size is specified with a value

 cannot be less than the filesystem block size.
 The